XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/ReservationRead.md

 ### Method Goals

-This method aims to retrieve a booking with its full details.
+This method aims to retrieve all the details of a booking.

 ### Request Format

-The request requires one of the following data depending on provider:
+The request requires one of the following data depending on supplier:

--   *Locators*: booking codes (this element contains two elements *Client* (client's booking code) and *Provider* (provider's booking code), one or both will be required depending on the provider)
+-   *Locators*: booking codes (this element contains two elements *Client* (client's booking code) and *Provider* (supplier's booking code), one or both will be required depending on the supplier)
 -   *Currency*: the currency code
 -   *CreationDate*: the booking date
 -   *StardDate*: the check-in date